Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Introduction

 \section{Introduction}

-Goal-oriented communication will be one of the key pillars of next generation wireless networks due to the radical increase in the autonomy level of emerging communication services in the Internet of Everything (IoE) \cite{popovski2020semantic, saad2019vision}.
-The IoE will encompass goal-oriented applications that need goal-oriented communication to benefit the network in terms of communication resources.
+Goal-oriented communication will be a pillar of next-generation wireless networks due to the radical increase in the autonomy level of emerging communication services in the Internet of Everything (IoE) \cite{popovski2020semantic, saad2019vision, chaccour2022less}.
 For example, remotely controlling high-precision manufacturing in automated factories can be a meaningful application of goal-oriented communication.
 However, maximizing the bit accuracy, which is the main goal of current networks, is not sufficient for goal-oriented communication.
 Goal-oriented communication requires the network to consider the \emph{semantics (meanings) and effectiveness} \cite{popovski2020semantic} of the data transmission.
 Hence, current metrics and algorithms for optimizing wireless networks must be redesigned to consider semantics and effectiveness.
-For instance, to optimize the communication semantics, the transmitter must precisely send the desired meanings of the transmitted messages.
-To optimize effectiveness, the transmitter must consider how the semantics of the transmitted information could steer the network toward its goals \cite{qin2021semantic, luo2022semantic}.
-Deploying semantic communications for goal-oriented networks requires overcoming many challenges such as modeling semantic information, defining semantic and effectiveness metrics, and enabling transmitter-receiver cooperation for goal-oriented communications.
+Deploying semantic communications for goal-oriented networks requires overcoming many challenges \cite{strinati20216g, luo2022semantic} such as modeling semantic information, defining semantic and effectiveness metrics, and enabling transmitter-receiver cooperation for goal-oriented communications.